 3. A shiny, new Nalgene water bottle, filled with candy and power bars, of course.
 32 oz Nalgenes are perfect for hikers because they are super durable (supposedly indestructible) and actually hold enough water to hydrate you, not like the small 16 oz disposable water bottles you get in most stores – those aren’t really enough to keep you hydrated on an outdoor adventure.
 I usually take two 32 oz Nalgenes with me on full-day hikes, and also always carry water treatment like Aquamira drops in case I need to refill on the trail.

 4. The most amazing, and my favorite, the Deuce of Spades trowel and some hilarious yet practical hand sanitizer to go with it.
 You never know when nature calls!
 You’ll be much more comfortable if you’re prepared to poop in the woods and don’t try to hold it in til you get back to town.
 Remember to always Leave No Trace and dig a six inch cathole to poop in!
-You can see my full poop kit above.
+You can see my full poop kit in the picture above.

 5. Loksak Opsak odor-proof bags, for storing meals, snacks, and smellables overnight in the woods and a Backpacker’s Pantry meal (or a few) to go inside.
 The odor-proof bags help prevent attracting animals to your food and campsite, but they aren’t invincible.
 You should still always put the Loksak bags inside a bear canister or hang them in a stuff sack at least twelve feet off the ground, just to be safe.